 Sharing and embedding

-This is your infinite-sized 3D-canvas on which you interact with the objects.
+This is your infinite-sized 3D-canvas on which you interact with the objects

-Learn more about the scene workflow here:
+Learn about the Effects and Control bar here:

 The background of your scene has all the parameters you need.